-To elect two directors designated by The Carlyle Group (Carlyle) for terms ending at the 2023 Annual Meeting of Stockholders or until his or her successor is elected and qualified to serve.
+• To elect two directors designated by The Carlyle Group (Carlyle), each for a term ending at the 2024 Annual Meeting of Stockholders or until his or her successor is elected and qualified to

-The holders of shares of common stock and shares of Series A Convertible Preferred Stock, voting together as a single class, will be asked:
+- The holders of shares of common stock and shares of Series A Convertible Preferred Stock, voting together as a single class, will be asked:

-- To elect seven directors to the Board of Directors of CommScope; - To approve, on a non-binding advisory basis, the compensation of our named executive officers (NEOs), as described in this Proxy Statement; - To approve additional shares under our 2019 Long Term Incentive Plan; - · To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2022; and - To transact any other business that may properly come before the Annual Meeting.
+To elect nine directors to the Board of Directors of CommScope, each for a term ending at the 2024 Annual Meeting of Stockholders or until his or her successor is elected and qualified to serve: - To approve, on a non-binding advisory basis, the compensation of our named executive officers (NEOs), as described in this Proxy Statement; To approve additional shares under our 2019 Long-Term Incentive Plan; To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2023; and To transact any other business that may properly come before the Annual Meeting.

-Proxy Statement and Annual Report: A Notice of Internet Availability of Proxy Materials (Notice) or this Proxy Statement are first being mailed on or about March 23, 2022.
-Our 2021 Annual Report to Stockholders accompanies but is not part of these proxy materials.
+Proxy Statement and Annual Report: A Notice of Internet Availability of Proxy Materials (Notice) or this Proxy Statement are first being mailed on or about March 28, 2023.
+Our 2022 Annual Report to Stockholders accompanies but is not part of these proxy materials

-BY ORDER OF THE BOARD OF DIRECTORS,
+BY ORDER OF THE BOARD OF DIRECTORS, Sincerely.

-Sincerely,